 Surficial unconsolidated geologic deposits within the quadrangle consist of alluvial, lacustrine, deltaic, marsh, and mass-movement deposits of Quaternary age.
-Lacustrine and deltaic sediments were deposited in late Pleistocene Lake Bonneville (30 to 13 ka), the Gilbert-episode lake (~11.5 ka), and Holocene Great Salt Lake (since ~11 ka) (see table 1, all ages in this report are in calibrated years).
-Following Oviatt (2014) the Gilbert-episode lake is regarded as a separate lake, rather than a phase of the Bonneville or Great Salt Lake cycles.
-Table 1 is based on features produced by Lake Bonneville, the Gilbert-episode lake, and Great Salt Lake and provides time constraints and elevations for many geologic units.
+Lacustrine and deltaic sediments were deposited in late Pleistocene Lake Bonneville (30 to 13 ka), the Gilbert-episode lake (~11.5 ka), and Holocene Great Salt Lake (since ~11 ka) (see table 1; all ages in this report are in calibrated years).
+Following Oviatt (2014), the Gilbert-episode lake is regarded as a separate lake, rather than a phase of the Bonneville or Great Salt Lake cycles.
+Table 1 is based on features produced by Lake Bonneville, the Gilbert-episode lake, and Great Salt Lake, and provides time constraints and elevations for many geologic units.

 Lake Bonneville transgressive, overflow, and regressive deposits (Qlf, Qls, Qlg, Qlb) are likely the oldest exposed Quaternary deposits in the quadrangle.
-Following regression of Lake Bonneville, alluvial streams flowed north into the Gilbertepisode lake and Holocene Great Salt Lake, forming alluvial, lacustrine, and deltaic deposits (Qlsg, Qla, Qldy, Qal2a).
-During and soon after the regression of Lake Bonneville, the Jordan River, and Big and Little Cottonwood Creeks incised through the older alluvial and lacustrine deposits forming Holocene floodplains, alluvial fans, and marsh deposits (Qal1, Qal2, Qaly, Qafy, Qam, Qlam).
+Following regression of Lake Bonneville, streams flowed northwest into the Gilbert-episode lake and Holocene Great Salt Lake, forming alluvial, lacustrine, and deltaic deposits (Qlsg, Qla, Qldy, Qalg).
+During and after the regression of Lake Bonneville, the Jordan River and Big and Little Cottonwood Creeks incised through the older alluvial and lacustrine deposits forming Holocene floodplains, alluvial fans, and marsh deposits (Qal1, Qal2, Qaly, Qafy, Qam, Qlam).
 Shallow Holocene (including historical) lakes (Qly) occupied topographically low areas.

-A number of mapped and unmapped geologic hazards are present in the quadrangle, including a landslide deposit (Qms) and surface fault ruptures (scarps).
-The quadrangle contains the Granger and Taylorsville normal faults, which have Holocene scarps and form the north-south-trending West Valley fault zone.
-The West Valley fault zone is partially antithetic to the Salt Lake City segment of the Wasatch fault zone.
-On the eastern boundary of the quadrangle a queried fault, located west of the East Bench fault of the Wasatch fault zone, enters the quadrangle.
-The East Bench fault dips westward beneath the quadrangle.
-These faults and other geologic hazards are described and discussed in more detail in the "Surface Fault Rupture" subsection of the "Selected Geologic Hazards" section of this report.
+A number of mapped and unmapped geologic hazards are present in the quadrangle, including small landslide deposits (Qms) and surface fault ruptures (scarps).
+The quadrangle contains the Granger and Taylorsville normal faults, which have Holocene scarps and form the north-south-trending, predominantly east-dipping West Valley fault zone.
+The West Valley fault zone is partially antithetic to and likely coseismic with or triggered by faulting on the Salt Lake City segment of the Wasatch fault zone (Hylland and others, 2014; DuRoss and Hylland, 2015).
+On the eastern boundary of the quadrangle the west-dipping Nibley Park fault of the Wasatch fault zone, enters the quadrangle.
+The East Bench fault of the Salt Lake City segment of the Wasatch fault zone dips westward beneath the quadrangle.
+These faults and earthquakerelated hazards are described and discussed in more detail in the "Surface Fault Rupture" subsection of the "Selected Geologic Hazards" section of this report.

 Human disturbances are widespread throughout the quadrangle; areas of large disturbance are mapped as Qh and environmentally remediated land is mapped as Qhr, which is an important distinction in this quadrangle due to remediated smelting and other industrial operations.
-The Jordan River has been modified significantly by human channelization and levee construction compared to its pre-development floodplain, as seen by the difference of Qal1 (pre-1937 floodplain) and Qalh (historical modified channel and levees).
+Many of these sites have been redeveloped following their remediation work.
+The Jordan River has been modified significantly by channelization and diversion by levee construction compared to its pre-development floodplain, as seen by the difference of Qal1 (pre-1937 floodplain) and Qalh (historical modified channel and levees).
 See map unit descriptions for more information regarding the characteristics of each geologic unit.